The Sacramento-San Joaquin

 For groundwater concerns in the same area, we helped support the formation of the Northern Delta Groundwater Sustainability Agency.
 This means 17 local agencies formed into one integrated agency and have begun work on a unified plan for sustainably managing groundwater use.
 These agencies are understaffed, so TFT provides the capacity to gather and analyze data and develop effective sustainability measures.

-We are also supporting the Solano Joint Powers Agency in developing their Groundwater Sustainability Plan (GSP).
+In the Solano Subbasin, we are also supporting the Solano Joint Powers Agency in developing their Groundwater Sustainability Plan (GSP).
 TFT secured a grant to integrate our BasinScout prioritization method into the GSP and to collaborate with severely disadvantaged communities.

 In 2017, we began working with the Sacramento Regional County Sanitation District (Regional San), which provides wastewater treatment services, on a range of surface water and groundwater management initiatives.